marky1124/adventOfCode/README.md

 # adventOfCode

-A repository of solutions to AdventOfCode puzzles.
+A repository of solutions to [Advent Of Code](https://adventofcode.com) puzzles.

-Some may be elegant, some may be hideous, some may just get the job done.
+Solutions vary in quality ranging from ugly & hideous through 'just get the job done' to respectable.
+It's always possible the odd elegant solution has crept in too.